Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-changes-english.rst

 Most significant changes were:

- - in general: all mechanisms tested and updated (ex: production mode), full code checked against Dialyzer
+ - in general: all mechanisms tested and updated (e.g. production mode), full code checked against Dialyzer

  - in ``Myriad``: various minor additions; in GUI, ``gs`` has been fully replaced by ``wx``